The Tragus Piercing: Everything You Need To Know

 The tragus piercing is not for everyone, but don’t let that scare you away.
 Here’s all you need to know about the tragus piercing so that you can decide if it’s the piercing for you.

-Does a Tragus Piercing Hurt
+Does A Tragus Piercing Hurt

 Although the cartilage is thicker in the tragus, the tragus piercing doesn’t hurt more than other cartilage piercings, so if you’ve gotten a helix, auricle, conch, or other piercing in the ear cartilage, you should know what to expect pain-wise.